dnulnets/oidcgk/README.md

 ### Things to add or do
 * Performance tuning and deployment scenarios.
-* Add and option for fine grained authorization in the same ways as [Authz](https://github.com/dnulnets/authz)
+* Add and option for fine grained authorization in the same ways as [Authz](https://github.com/dnulnets/authz) for the istio extension authroization.
-* Remove the redirect_uri parameter for the /oidc/login endpoint.

 ## Kubernetes setup